 - The maximum dimensions cannot exceed any of the following measurements: 22″ long x 14″ wide x 9″ tall of 115 cm (56 x 36 x 23cm).

 - All carry-on-bags will be accepted planeside and delivered planeside at the destination, except in instances where customs agencies and government authorities do not allow this.

 - All personal items may not exceed 37 inches (14″ x 14″ x9″/36 x 36 x 23cm) and must fit under the seat or in an overhead compartment (Saab 340B aircraft only).

 - Baggage cannot exceed over 30lbs.

-- If carry-on bag does not comply with size or weight restrictions, the bag will be considered a checked bag and charges will apply.
+- If the carry-on bag does not comply with size or weight restrictions, the bag will be considered a checked bag and charges will apply.
 This includes all Codeshare and Interline travel and seaplane passengers

 - Items not meeting these requirements must be checked as luggage.
 When applicable, the normal extra baggage charge will be levied.

 - Fragile or valuable items (i.e. keys, medication or computers) should be carried in the personal item.

 - Carry-on items which appear too large or irregularly shaped to fit under a seat or in an overhead compartment (where applicable), will not be accepted for Passenger cabin stowage.